Ashfield House

-West Ashfield is a staff training facility for the London Underground on the third floor of Ashfield House in West Kensington.
+Ashfield House is a Transport for London building in West Kensington in the London Borough of Hammersmith and Fulham.
+It contains West Ashfield, a staff training facility for the London Underground.
 It was opened in 2010 at a cost of £800,000.

 The facility replaced one at White City opened in 1963 which in turn replaced the first Underground training centre at Lambeth North.